ethersphere/swarm-guide/contents/installation.rst

 Compiling and installing
 -------------------------

-Once all prerequisites are met, download and install packages and dependencies for go-ethereum;
+Once all prerequisites are met, download and install packages and dependencies for go-ethereum.

 .. code-block:: shell